 Plains trip #2 a go, for now

 The models' maintenance and general agreement of worthy opportunities continues, now with at least three setups for potential tornadoes beginning on Saturday in Kansas/Oklahoma/Nebraska.
 The system should move east and bring each successive day's target area closer to home, with Monday and Tuesday possibly being local Midwest storm observation days.
 The forecast incoming upper wave is more amplified than before, becoming negatively tilted for Sunday and Monday.
 The flow in the trough looks a little on the weak side for Saturday, but I think there will still be enough to warrant beginning the trip that day with morning departure from St. Louis.
 Sunday and Monday look like the bigger days, with targets potentially right back here in the Midwest.
 This could technically end up being a one-day Plains, two-to-three-day Midwest trip.

 Lord willing and barring an unlikely last-minute model mega-bust, Plains trip #2 looks like a go starting early Saturday.
 Looking farther ahead (beyond Tuesday), an 'Omega' blocking pattern is shown setting up with troughs in the east and west and a ridge over the central US.
 Decent upper flow overtop of good instability is shown bringing a few possible storm observation days in the extreme north (Montana and the Dakotas), but it looks like the rest of the Plains will shut down again for at least another week.
-The way it appears now, the next trip-worthy chase opportunities may not arrive until at least the end of the month.
+The way it appears now, the next trip-worthy opportunities may not arrive until at least the end of the month.